 3. Dispose of Waste Properly

-The most effective way to get rid of any kind of waste in winter travel, like leftover food and packaging, is by packing it out.
+The most effective way to get rid of any waste in winter travel, like leftover food and packaging, is by packing it out.

 When it comes to human waste, it’s recommended to dig a 6-8 inch (15-20 cm) deep “cat hole” in the ground.
 However, in winter, you may find it unrealistic to dig a hole in frozen ground.
-There are some instances where melted snow and exposed terrain at the base of pine or spruce tree may be manageable for digging.
+Some instances where melted snow and exposed terrain at the base of pine or spruce tree may be manageable for digging.
 However, you may run into root problems.

 If you must leave waste, do so at least 200 feet (61 M) off-trail and away from any water source that would be present in spring so that when all melts, it won’t be too intrusive.
-I recommend taking along poop tubes or use a doggie style plastic bag to pack it out.
-You can carry a compact trash can to store and limit the odor of poop from you or your dog.
+I recommend taking along poop tubes or using a doggie-style plastic bag to pack it out.
+You can carry a compact trash can (like this one for dog waste) to store and limit the odor of poop from you or your dog.
 Always pack out your toilet paper in winter.
 Urine is relatively harmless, so feel free to pee in the snow well away from water sources and trails.